0exp/redis_queued_locks/README.md

   ```
 </details>

-- start another process, fetch the swarm info, see that our last process is dead/zombie now and their hosted lock is a zombie too:

 <details>
-  <summary>show example</summary>
+  <summary>- start another process, fetch the swarm info, see that our last process is dead/zombie now and their hosted lock is a zombie too:</summary>

   ```ruby
   daiver => ~/Projects/redis_queued_locks  master [$] took 27.2s